QuestionBlock64/MiSide-Multiplayer/README.md

 The MiSide Multiplayer Mod is a pioneering modification that introduces full multiplayer support to MiSide for the first time.
 Currently, the modification has been tested for a two-player cooperative experience, with potential support for additional players pending further testing and development.

 ## Current Limitations & Roadmap
 This modification is currently in active development.
-While the core connection framework is established, the following features are actively being worked on to ensure a seamless experience:
+While the core connection framework is established and **default player animations are now fully synchronized**, the following features are actively being worked on to ensure a seamless experience:
 * **Environment Synchronization**: Ensuring world state changes are reflected across all clients.
 * **Mission Synchronization**: Shared objective tracking and completion.
 * **Object and Inventory Synchronization**: Proper handling of item pickups and inventory states.
-* **Player Animations**: Implementing animation controllers for puppet players to resolve sliding during movement.
+* **Custom Model Animations**: While the default player character animates correctly, imported custom models currently do not support animations and will appear to slide during movement.
 * **Mitas Synchronization**: Fully syncing Mitas states and interactions across connected clients.

 ## Installation & Setup